Last updated April 4, 2012.

 • Leave the following at their defaults: Priority: normal, Assigned: Unassigned, and Status: active.

-• Title the issue something like: Unlock a documentation page: or Edits for a locked page:, followed by the title of the locked page.
+• Title: something like - Unlock a documentation page: or Edits for a locked page:, followed by the title of the locked page.